Kyriosity/read-write/README+/pencraft/README+/opuses/coll/quotes_No1-IT.md

 # IT quotes - Fluid collection

-<p dir="rtl">?What's a good quote<br/>
+<p dir="rtl">?What makes a good quote<br/>
-?Subtle, humorous, witty<br/>.Nice but not obligatory<br/>
+.Subtle, humorous, witty<br/>? —  Nice but optional<br/>
-.Clever and concise? — Prerequisite<br/>
+.Brainy, concise? — Prerequisite<br/>
-.One that aged well. - A must</p>
+.Aging. - A must</p>

-That's why here you find a definite inclination toward IT pioneers whose input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup>
+That's why here you find a definite inclination toward IT pioneers whose input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup>  Their delusions also count.

-Quotes are everywhere and I'm PICKKY
+Quotes are everywhere and I'm PICKY

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup> <sub>Whose work backed up physicists and engineers of the Manhattan Project or Saturn, but not that popularized - only Turing got an A-movie (as far as I know).</sub>